April 13, 2023

-Tangentially sectioned is a term pathologists use to describe a tissue sample that is difficult to examine under the microscope because it has been cut on an angle.
+In pathology, tangentially sectioned is used to describe a tissue sample that is difficult to examine under the microscope because it has been cut on an angle.
 This may prevent your pathologist from providing a complete diagnosis based on the tissue sample available.
 Tangential sectioning is typically in small tissue samples such as biopsies.

 A tangentially sectioned tissue sample can be difficult to examine under the microscope.
 If your pathologist is unable to reach a diagnosis because the tissue has been tangentially sectioned, they may ask your doctor to send a new tissue sample for examination.